jidongbsu/cs452-swapping/README.md

 	- lru-test5 produces correct results - /10
 	- lru-test6 produces correct results - /10
 	- O(1) time complexity - you get the pts if you lru-test7 produce similar results as the provided results. - /15
-- [5 pts] Valgrind reports no memory leaks or errors
+- [5 pts] Valgrind reports no memory leaks or errors:
 	- As reported by runval.sh
 	- This is a PASS/FAIL score.
 1 error or leaking 1 byte will result in a zero for this section.
 There is no partial credit for this section.
 - [20 pts] Extra Credits: